jorgebucaran/spark.fish/README.md

 ▁▂▃▃▄
 ```

-And this is just the tip of the iceberg.

-Check out [Wicked Cool Usage](https://github.com/holman/spark/wiki/Wicked-Cool-Usage) for more things you can do with Spark.
+Want to see what else Spark can do?
+Check out [Wicked Cool Usage](https://github.com/holman/spark/wiki/Wicked-Cool-Usage) and prepare to be amazed!

 ## Performance

-Spark is considerably faster than the original [`spark.sh`](https://github.com/holman/spark), reading and writing relatively large datasets under milliseconds.
+Spark is up to 400x faster (that's not a typo!) than the original [`spark.sh`](https://github.com/holman/spark), reading and writing relatively large datasets under milliseconds.

 ```console
 $ time fish -c "seq 10000 | sort -R | spark" >/dev/null